ElasticsearchTraining/ElasticsearchJavaSample/README.md

 ElasticSample
 =============

 This is a sample project to demonstrate the ElasticSearch Java API's.
+I use this project to take trainings on ElasticSearch.

 Project Details:
 ----------------